MISSION STATEMENT OF SAINT HELENA SCHOOL

 Make-Up

-Seventh and eighth grade girls may wear light make-up that is appropriate for school.
+Girls in Grades 7 and 8 may wear light make-up that is appropriate for school.
 Only clear or sheer nail polish may be worn to school.
-No press-on or glue-on nails.
-No dark colored nail polish.
-There should be no temporary tattoos or drawings of any kind visible.
+No press-on or glue-on nails may be worn.
+No dark colored nail polish may be worn.
+No tattoos or drawings of any kind (temporary or otherwise) may be visible on an SHS student at school.

 Jewelry

-1. Girls may wear small pierced earrings.
-Oversized hoops or long dangling earrings are not appropriate for school.
-One thin necklace with a religious medal may be worn.
+- Girls may wear small, pierced earrings.
+Oversized hoops or long dangling earrings are not permitted.
 Bracelets are not permitted.

-2. Boys may not wear earrings at any time.
+- Boys may not wear earrings at any time in school.

 Hair Appearance